ProjectNeura/leads-docs/docs/vec/user-manual.md

 Select the "Storage" accordingly, then click "NEXT".

-If a dialog like the one above pops up, just say yes.
+If a dialog like the one below pops up, just say yes.

 ![rpi-imager-warning](../_static/rpi-imager-warning.png)